ChetanXpro/autosub/README.md

 autosub uses ffmpeg and [OpenAI Whisper's nodejs bindings](https://github.com/ChetanXpro/nodejs-whisper) to automatically generate and overlay subtitles on any video.

-## Performance

-- On Mac air m1 it takes less then 1 min to add subtitles in a 720p 4 min long video.
-- Check example video example/sam_interview.mp4

 ## Installation

 Before using autosub, you need to have ffmpeg installed.
 You can install ffmpeg using your package manager: